Reckless Driving in Fairfax County

 A few driver improvement courses that are DMV-approved we can recommend are the following:

 b) AA Driving Academy: 703-478-6800; and

 Upon completion, keep your driver improvement certificate and give it to your Attorney.
-Your Attorney will use the certificate of completion in the Fairfax Court to help get your reckless driving charge reduced.
+Your Attorney will use the certificate of completion in Court to help get your reckless driving charge reduced.

 iv) Academic Degrees, Community Involvement, Employment:

 As a part of our zealous representation in reckless driving cases, we like to present our clients in the best possible light.
 While not helpful in every type of case, a person's employment or school transcript can go a long way.
 In addition, current or prior community involvement may be very helpful in cases.
 When we have high speed cases and the prosecutor or Judge is focused on the speed of the reckless driving charge at hand, it is important to remind the court of the contributions the client has made and will make in the future.
 Certainly, one mistake should not follow an individual for the rest of their lives, right?

 (v) Vehicle Speedometer Test: § 46.2-942

 This Virginia statute is arguably the most important in reckless driving cases.
 The statute says that the court is permitted to consider evidence of a vehicle speedometer test.
 This statute is important because it allows a person to have their speedometer tested for accuracy.
 If the report shows the speedometer was a little inaccurate, the court should consider it.
 For example, this means that when charged with reckless driving at 77 mph in a 55 mph zone, the court can reduce the charge to simple speeding if the speedometer said a slower speed than the car was traveling.